sputnick-dev/saxon-lint/README.md

-This [Saxon-HE](http://sourceforge.net/projects/saxon) wrapper script is aimed to query XML files like [XMLStarlet](http://xmlstar.sourceforge.net/) or [xmllint](http://xmlsoft.org/xmllint.html), but with the ability to use **XPath 3.0** and others fresh rich features.
+This [Saxon-HE](http://sourceforge.net/projects/saxon) wrapper script is aimed to query XML files with command line in a shell like [XMLStarlet](http://xmlstar.sourceforge.net/) or [xmllint](http://xmlsoft.org/xmllint.html), but with the ability to use **XPath 3.0** and others fresh rich features.

 The default output display each result nodes on a separate newline, this is suitable for shell scripting to split results in an array (by example).
 This feature is a lack for `xmllint`